 The big disadvantage of EFI compared to a carb or mechanical injection and magnetos is that electrical power is required for the pump, computer, ignition and injectors.
 The likelihood of both the alternator and battery failing simultaneously is practically zero with standard aircraft maintenance procedures.
 Generally, a good battery will allow you to keep essentials powered for 20-90 minutes after an alternator failure permitting diversion to another airport.
 We consider proper gauges and/or warning lights to indicate an alternator failure to be very important.
 We have an ammeter, voltmeter, low voltage warning light and buzzer now on our RV6A and also added a backup battery in Feb.
 2005.

 Virtually zero maintenance, lower fuel flows due to better mixture distribution, automatic mixture control, no carb heat, no more hot start issues, smoother running, no mag checks, no live mag issues, longer engine life due to proper mixture control and less bore washing are some of the major benefits of EFI.

-1. We have more experience than any other company in this field with an unmatched track record on many diffrent engine types including the 2010 Super Sport Reno Gold Championship winners.
+1. We have far more experience than any other company in this field with an unmatched track record on many different engine types including the 2010, 2018 and 2019 Sport Reno Gold Championship winners.
 We've produced nearly 2400 ECUs and systems for aviation to date, starting back in 1995.
 We constantly evolve and improve, now on our 5th generation of ECU and working on the 6th generation now.

-2. Our basic designs are also used in automotive applications so we have a huge amount more hours and customer feedback to quantify reliability than aviation only sytems.
+2. Our basic designs are also used in many automotive applications so we have a huge amount more hours (millions) and customer feedback to quantify reliability than aviation-only systems.

-3. We fly what we sell and are actively involved with the aviation market is now our primary one.
+3. We fly what we sell and the aviation market is now our primary one.